abhay-instacart/M4CartPrototype/README.md

 #### Weight Error Dialog

-If there's an error during weighing (press 'E' key), an error dialog appears prompting you to weigh again.
+If there's an error during weighing (press 'E' key), the weight will fluctuate for 1.5 seconds before an error dialog appears.
+The weight continues to fluctuate while the error is displayed, prompting you to weigh again.

 ![Produce Search - Weight Error](app/src/main/assets/screenshots/produce_bottom-scale-measured-error.png)